 What makes this salad even more likable is the fact that it is better enjoyed when chilled.
-This gives the salad a more refreshing taste, which will make you want for seconds.
+This gives the salad a more refreshing taste, which will make you want it for seconds.

 If you grew tired of the usual creamy version, you can also omit the mayonnaise and replace the creamy dressing with a vinaigrette.
 Mix extra virgin olive oil, half a lemon or lime, your choice of herbs, and do not forget to put salt and pepper to taste.
 This macaroni salad is great for people who are trying to cut down on dairy consumption.

-Trivia about Shrimp Salad
+Trivia about Shrimp Salad.

-We care not only about your tummy, but we also try our utmost to provide you useful and fun facts about the cuisines and recipes that we share.
+We care not only about your tummy, but we also try our utmost to provide you valuable and fun facts about the cuisines and recipes that we share.
 That is why it is always a joy for us to list some of these beautiful trivia about salads, shrimps, and a few more things related to them.

 First up is the name of the salad.
-The salad came from the Latin word “herba salta,” literally meaning salted herb.
+The salad came from the Latin word "herba Salta," literally meaning salted herb.
 This is because lettuce, the most popular salad component, is heavily salted when it is served.

 Salad is also the favored meal of Ancient Greeks and Roman people, especially the nobility.
 It has since then gained its reputation as an essential part of any meal.

-Let’s now go to shrimps and find out a few fun facts about these crustaceans.
-In the United States alone, about a billion pounds of shrimp is being eaten each year.
+Let's now go to shrimps and find out a few fun facts about these crustaceans.
+In the United States alone, about a billion pounds of shrimp are being eaten each year.
 Talk about seafood lovers, huh?
 And because of that, Americans have a dedicated holiday for these sea creatures, celebrated during May 9 of each year.

 Troubleshooting when cooking Shrimp Salad

-We list down the possible kitchen mishaps that you might encounter while cooking and the troubleshooting steps you can apply to remedy the problem.
+We list down the possible kitchen mishaps you might encounter while cooking and the troubleshooting steps you can apply to remedy the problem.